Chart Color Schemes

 AreaSearch assessment positions Varsity Lakes ahead of most Australian regions for employment performance

 Varsity Lakes has an educated workforce with prominent representation in essential services sectors.
-Its unemployment rate is 3.3%, lower than the national average, with estimated employment growth of 2.5% over the past year.
+The unemployment rate was 3.3% as of the past year, with estimated employment growth of 2.5%.
+As of September 2025, 10,372 residents were employed, with an unemployment rate of 0.8% below Rest of Qld's rate of 4.1%.

 Many residents commute elsewhere for work based on Census data.
-Over a 12-month period ending September 2025, employment increased by 2.5%, matching labour force growth, with unemployment remaining stable.
-In contrast, Rest of Qld saw employment grow by 1.7% and labour force by 2.1%, with a slight rise in unemployment.
-State-level data to November 25, 2025 shows Queensland's employment contracted slightly (-0.01%), with an unemployment rate of 4.2%.
-National forecasts indicate total employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Varsity Lakes' employment mix suggests local job growth could reach 6.7% in five years and 13.8% in ten years, assuming constant population projections.
+In the 12-month period ending September 2025, employment increased by 2.5% alongside labour force growth of 2.5%, with unemployment remaining essentially unchanged.
+Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Varsity Lakes's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment